 All eligible applications will be evaluated based on the criteria in Section V including how well and thoroughly the National Priority Area is addressed (see Section V).
-EPA anticipates awarding approximately one to two cooperative agreements under this National Priority Area, ranging from approximately \$900,000 to no more than \$1.8 million each.
-It is anticipated that the total amount of all awards under this priority area will be approximately \$1.8 million with project periods of up to eighteen months, depending on the amount requested and the overall size and scope of the project(s).
+EPA anticipates awarding approximately one to two cooperative agreements under this National Priority Area, ranging from approximately \$900,000 to no more than \$1,800,000 each per fiscal year.
+It is anticipated that the total amount of all awards under this priority area will potentially be approximately \$3,600,000 (\$1,800,000 from FY 2017 and potentially \$1,800,000 from FY 2018)

+with project periods of up to three (3) years, depending on the amount requested and the overall size and scope of the project(s).

-National Priority Area 3: Training and Technical Assistance for Small Publicly-Owned Wastewater Systems and Onsite/Decentralized Wastewater Systems to Help Improve Water Quality
+National Priority Area 3: Training and Technical Assistance for Small Publicly-Owned Wastewater Systems and Onsite/Decentralized Wastewater Systems to Help Improve Water Quality and Sustainable Operations

 Under this National Priority Area, EPA is soliciting applications to provide training and technical assistance to: (a) small publicly-owned wastewater systems; and (b) communities served by onsite/decentralized wastewater systems.
 Under this priority area, the application must address the two elements further described below.
 For the purposes of this announcement, "small publicly-owned wastewater systems" are defined as wastewater systems or treatment facilities that have permitted and actual flows of less than 1 million gallons per day (MGD) and are: owned by a public entity (such as a municipality) or not-for-profit entity (such as regional sewer districts), and/or serve tribal communities (with the exception of systems that are owned by U.S. federal entities).
-"Onsite/decentralized systems" are defined as: publicly-owned or privately-owned onsite or clustered systems used to collect, treat, and disperse or reclaim wastewater from a small community, tribe or service area that are publicly or privately-owned and/or serve tribal communities (with the exception of systems that are owned by U.S. federal entities).
+"Onsite/decentralized systems" are defined as: publicly-owned or privately owned onsite or clustered systems used to collect, treat, and disperse or reclaim wastewater from a small community, tribe or service area that are publicly or privately-owned and/or serve tribal communities (with the exception of systems that are owned by U.S. federal entities).
 For this National Priority Area, applicants should describe their proposed approach for providing training and technical assistance to small publicly-owned wastewater systems and to communities served by onsite/decentralized wastewater systems as described in the above paragraph.
 Training and technical assistance may be provided through face-to-face trainings and site visits or through remote learning approaches.
-This assistance may include circuit-rider and multi-state regional technical assistance programs, evaluation of treatment and/or infrastructure alternatives, preliminary engineering evaluations, assessments of management approaches and their effectiveness, and assistance in improving sustainability, including improved water and energy efficiency, education of local officials, identification of funding alternatives, and/or use of green infrastructure among other activities.
+This assistance may also include circuit-rider and multi-state regional technical assistance programs and training.
+Assistance may include: training on long term sustainability and effectiveness of small systems and decentralized systems, evaluation of treatment and/or infrastructure alternatives, training on preliminary engineering evaluations, assessments of management approaches and their effectiveness, training on improved water and energy efficiency, developing appropriate rate structures, education of local officials, identification of funding alternatives, and/or use of green infrastructure among other activities.

-Applicants should describe their proposed approach to making training and technical assistance available nationally in all 50 states and the U.S. territories as described under Section I.C., Providing Training and Technical Assistance on a National Basis, including how they will reach out to tribally-owned and operated systems, and how they will provide training and technical assistance to these systems.
+Applicants should describe their proposed approach to making training and technical assistance available nationally in all 50 states and the U.S. territories as described under Section I.C, Providing Training and Technical Assistance on a National Basis, including how they will reach out to tribally-owned and operated systems, and how they will provide training and technical assistance to these systems.
 EPA encourages applications that include non-traditional or innovative approaches in addition to conventional or traditional approaches for training and technical assistance.
 The applicant should demonstrate how these non-traditional or innovative approaches in conjunction with conventional or traditional approaches show the potential to more effectively reach the intended audience than only conventional or traditional means.